Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Determinant factor

 where all bosonic and fermionic fields in the first line of~\eqref{eq:Q_complex_long} are denoted as $X_0$ and $X_1$ respectively, and their $Q$-differentials are denoted as $X_0'$ and $X_1'$.
-So $X_0, X_1'$ are bosonic, and $X_0', X_1$ are fermionic fields.
+The fields $X_0, X_1'$ are bosonic, and the fields $X_0', X_1$ are fermionic.